DeepSourceCorp/nuxt-websocket/README.md

 ### `$socketManager`

-The WebSocketManager instance has access to the following methods
+The WebSocketManager instance has access to the following methods:-

 #### `connect(): void`